The Vector DB Money Pit: Why “Boring” SQL is the Best Choice for GenAI

 The “Split Brain” Architecture

-The biggest hidden cost of a specialized Vector DB isn’t the monthly bill—it’s the Synchronization Tax.
+The biggest hidden cost in any vector database pgvector decision isn’t the monthly bill — it’s the Synchronization Tax.

 When you separate your operational data (Users, Chats, Permissions) from your semantic data (Vectors), you create a “Split Brain” architecture.